Legal Help For Federal SDVOSB Small Businesses in All States.

 - The SDV must unconditionally own 51% of the SDVOSB

 - The SDVOSB must control the management and daily operations of the SDVOSB

 - The SDV must hold the highest officer position in the SDVOSB

-- The management and daily business operations of which are controlled by one or more service-disabled veterans or, in the case of a service-disabled veterans or, in the case of a service-disabled veteran with permanent and severe disability, the spouse of permanent caregiver of such veteran
+The management and daily business operations of which are controlled by one or more service-disabled veterans or, in the case of a service-disabled veteran or, in the case of a service-disabled veteran with permanent and severe disability, the spouse of permanent caregiver of such veteran

 - Service-disabled veteran means a veteran with a disability that is service-connected.